23 Jul It’s Official – The Backdoor Roth IRA is Legal

 What is the best strategy to use?
 A Roth or a Traditional?

 This is a difficult question to answer- it depends on the individual.
-Traditional IRAs and Roths both have contribution limits of $5500/year ($6500 if you are over the age of 50).
+Traditional IRAs and Roths both have contribution limits of $6000/year ($7000 if you are over the age of 50) in 2019.
 Therefore, it is difficult to reach a very large sum of money in these types of accounts without funding them from a rollover from another retirement account with higher contribution limits.
 However, in the case of a Roth, which is funded with after-tax dollars, income tax must be paid on the contributions.

 For most people, the best comprehensive savings strategy is usually a combination of a traditional IRA and/or 401(k), a Roth IRA, and a taxable account.
 Having all three options gives most people the combination of tax advantages and flexibility to suit their needs.